YakirHasid/Machine-Learning-Project/README.md

-We used this data set that contains characteristics of sonar signal returns from two types of bodies, rocky and metallic, and the labeling of
-Each sample represents the body type from which the signal was returned.
+We used this data set that contains characteristics of sonar signal returns from two types of bodies, rocky and metallic, and the labeling of each sample represents the body type from which the signal was returned.